 A GAME PLAN EVERY TIME YOU RELEASE MUSIC – Think again if you’re planning to sit back and expect your future fans to discover your music.
 It’s scary how many artists do little promotion for their latest tune and complain about how their music isn’t getting played etc.

 You need to push your music to get it heard so come up with a ‘Game Plan.’
-This could include which promotion channels you’ll send it to, repost chains to get on, getting on Spotify’s curated playlists.
+This could include which promotion channels you’ll send it to, repost chains to get on, social media content around the new music, getting on Spotify’s curated playlists.
 Think where there is a massive amount of people who like a similar style of music to yours and then try getting your music in front of them.

 – SOCIAL MEDIA MUST HAVES –